mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 ```"{{ ansible_facts['all_ipv4_addresses'] }}"```

 The below fact uses the date_time fact from the host and accesses the value of the vaaue of the iso8601 key from the date_time dictionary.
+This is an example of accessing nested variables.

 ```{{ ansible_facts['date_time']['iso8601'] }}```